veo-labs/openveo-core/docs/production.md

 # Launch in production

-To use OpenVeo in a production environment, start the server in production :
+To use OpenVeo in a production environment, start the server using **NODE_ENV** environment variable :

     # Starts OpenVeo application in production environment
     NODE_ENV=production node server.js